Welcome to our Residency Program

 Clinical Education Curriculum

 Clinical Base Year (PGY1) - Interns who match into our anesthesia department are part of our program from the first day of their internship.
-All interns are assigned to the Anesthesiology Chair and Associate Program Director as their Faculty Advisor.
-During one of the last 2 months of internship you will spend 4 weeks with the Department of Anesthesiology.
+All interns are assigned to the Associate Program Director as their Faculty Advisor.
+During one of the last 3 months of internship you will spend 4 weeks with the Department of Anesthesiology.
 It is during this time that you work side by side with a resident and attending to learn our operating room environment.
-A sample internship curriculum for academic year 2015-2016 appears below:
+A sample internship curriculum for an academic year appears below:

 - Internal Medicine